 There’s also a small danger that the buttock implants can deflate if poked by a sharp object, Chugay said.

 Aiache has seen an increasing demand this year for his calf implants.
 But he no longer performs buttock implants.

 “I got an office full of female impersonators who wanted buttock implants, Southern Californians crave a “unisex three-quarter flat buttock look,” he said.

 Chugay in Newport Beach disagrees, predicting a big market for plastic keisters.

 “It’s just like women who are flat-chested,” Chugay said. ” Flat buttock give women an inferiority complex.”

-If-horror of horrors-the buttock implants goes pop-a-pop-pop at a important cocktail party, Chugay aid it will deflate slowly, allowing its wearer time to get home to salvage her dignity.
+If the horror of the buttock implants goes pop-a-pop-pop at an important cocktail party, Chugay aid it will deflate slowly, allowing its wearer time to get home to salvage her dignity.

 “But the moral of the story.’Chugay said, “is don’t sit on any ice picks.”